Kalessia/dispersion_kilobots/README.md

 ***To run a video analysis :***

-This video analysis only works with the LIP6 laboratory settings with the camera fully zoomed out.
+This video analysis only works with the ISIR laboratory settings with the camera fully zoomed out.
 - put the videos you want to analyze in the path *./data/videos/[date_exp]* (date_exp is the date when the videos were shot and is in the format YYYY-MM-DD)
 - **all video names must end with the type of arena ("disk" or "ring")**
 - change the variable *nb_k* by the number of kilobots in the videos of the experiments (**the code assumes that it is the same number in all the videos**)